numbats/learnr/chapters/chapter6.md

 <exercise id="9" title="Practice changing scales">

 In the plot below, we show the age distribution by man and woman.
-Change the color so the violin plot for the man colored as "violet" and woman as "royalblue".
+Change the colour so the violin plot for the man coloured as "violet" and woman as "royalblue".

 <img src="ch6/plot-06-09A-1.png" width="432" style="display: block; margin: auto;" />